 The energy sector is an important part of the global economy.
-It provides the fuel and the energy needed for the growth into and of developed nations.
+It provides the fuel and the energy needed for the growth of and into developed nations.
 As such, it’s one of the areas that come with massive investor interest.

 However, investing in energy can prove to be pretty risky.
 Economic headwinds combined with supply-and-demand uncertainties can make it difficult to choose strong investments that are likely to grow over time.

 Nonetheless, making the right moves when investing in energy stocks can be an incredibly fruitful endeavor.
 For example, in 1990, Exxon Mobil stock traded at around $12 per share.
-By January of 2020, the stock was trading at above $65 per share after becoming one of the key pieces to the energy infrastructure puzzle in the United States and around the world.
+By November of 2021, the stock was trading at above $65 per share after becoming one of the key pieces to the energy infrastructure puzzle in the United States and around the world.

-If you had invested $10,000 in Exxon Mobil in 1990, your investment would be worth more than $54,100 today.
+If you had invested $10,000 in Exxon Mobil in 1990, your investment would be worth more than $54,166 today.
 Not to mention, you would have received even more money in dividend payments, which works out to an additional 5% return per year according to Blue Harbinger Investing Research.
 Depending on which year in that span you’re talking about, that would have accounted for between $500 and $2,700 per year in added dividend income while enjoying one of the best yields on the market.

 As with any investment made in any sector, it’s always a good idea to do your research and find what you believe to be the stocks with the highest potential to generate returns.
-Some energy stocks you may want to start researching are listed below.
+Some of the best energy stocks you may want to start researching are listed below.

 1. Exxon Mobil Corporation (NYSE: XOM)

-There’s no doubt Exxon isn’t giving up its core traditional crude oil, natural gas, and fuel business any time soon.
+There’s no doubt the energy conglomerate isn’t giving up its core traditional crude oil, natural gas, and fuel business any time soon.
 The company owns one of the largest chains of consumer gas stations, several oil refineries, and other companies that meet energy needs using traditional fuel sources.
-However, knowing that the world is looking for more clean energy options, the company is making massive investments in this space as well.
+However, knowing that the world is looking for more renewable options, the company is making massive investments in this space as well.

-In fact, Exxon is one of the leaders in the world of carbon capture and storage (CCS) technology.
-Carbon capture technology has the potential to capture about 90% of CO2 emissions from the use of fossil fuels in energy, ultimately making energy production a much cleaner process.
+In fact, Exxon Mobil is one of the leaders in the world of carbon capture and storage (CCS) technology.
+Carbon capture technology has the potential to capture about 90% of carbon dioxide (CO2) emissions from the use of fossil fuels in energy, ultimately making energy production a much cleaner process.
 The captured carbon can then be used in various environmentally positive ways.
 According to Vox, CO2 generated from CCS technology is used in applications including the production of more sustainable concrete and algae-based feedstock.

-As of July 2020, Exxon Mobil controls about a quarter of the CCS industry, making it the largest player in a section of the energy industry that’s beginning to gain real interest.
+The company controls about one-fifth of the CCS industry, making it the largest player in a section of the green energy industry that’s beginning to gain real interest.
 Moreover, the company has been involved in the capture of about 40% of all captured anthropogenic CO2 around the world.

 With Exxon Mobil’s position as a leader in traditional energy and the CCS corner of the clean energy space along with its ability to maintain a strong dividend yield in the face of the coronavirus pandemic, the company is already pretty impressive.
-Add in the discount to its share price caused by COVID-19-related declines, and the potential for tremendous gains becomes hard to ignore.
+Add in the potential for more significant gains as oil prices climb, and the stock becomes hard to ignore.

 2. FuelCell Energy, Inc. (NASDAQ: FCEL)

 FuelCell Energy is a small, lesser-known company.
-As a penny stock, it’s the most risky investment opportunity on this list.
+As the smallest company mentioned here, it’s the most risky investment opportunity on this list.
 Notwithstanding the risks, it’s also the stock that may have the largest long-run potential to generate serious gains as a cornerstone in energy.

-FuelCell Energy is the developer of proprietary fuel-cell technology designed to deliver clean energy at efficient costs.
-In fact, it’s this technology that lies at the heart of the CSS technology Exxon Mobil is investing hundreds of millions of dollars in.
+FuelCell Energy is the developer of proprietary fuel-cell technology designed to deliver renewable power at efficient costs.
+In fact, it’s this technology that lies at the heart of the CCS technology Exxon is investing hundreds of millions of dollars in.

-As of July 2020, the company trades with a market cap of around $600 million.
-So, this contract represents revenues equal to around 10% of the company’s entire value.
+As of July 2020, the company traded with a market cap of around $600 million.
+So, this contract represented revenues equal to around 10% of the company’s entire value.
 Fast forward just over a year, and the stock is trading with a market cap of around $3.59 billion as of November 2021.

 The magnitude of this deal is already impressive.
-And when you consider the fact that Exxon Mobil brought Princeton researchers into the carbon capture team, and that all members of the collaboration will benefit from the production of new technologies, it seems as though FuelCell is quickly becoming a cornerstone in the clean energy industry.
+And when you consider the fact that Exxon brought Princeton researchers into the carbon capture team, and that all members of the collaboration will benefit from the production of new technologies, it seems as though FuelCell Energy is quickly becoming a cornerstone in the energy space.

-Of course, it’s important to consider the risks with penny stocks.
+Of course, it’s important to consider the risks with smaller-cap stocks.
 In this case, you should be aware of the following:

 - FuelCell Energy Doesn’t Generate Profits Yet.
 Although the stock currently trades in the large-cap range, FuelCell Energy currently operates at a loss and is projected to continue to do so for at least the next year.
-That means the company may have to move forward with transactions that dilute the value of shares and lead to stock declines in the future as it continues to perfect its technology and sales process.
+That means the company may have to move forward with transactions that dilute the value of shares and lead to stock declines in the future as it continues to perfect its renewable power technology and sales process.

 - Fuel-Cell Technology Is Highly Speculative.
 Fuel-cell technology is relatively new.
-While the concept has been proven and the technology is in use today, FuelCell Energy is by no means the go-to source for clean energy.
-Investing in the company is a bet that not only will carbon capture technology become a major part of the clean energy industry, but that FuelCell Energy will be one of the leaders of this subsector.
+While the concept has been proven and the technology is in use today, FuelCell Energy is by no means the go-to source for renewable energy.
+Investing in the company is a bet not only that carbon-capture technology will become a major part of the green energy market, but that FuelCell Energy will be one of the leaders of this subsector.

-If you’re willing to take on the unique risks that come with FuelCell Energy, the stock represents a high-risk, high-reward opportunity to get in on the ground floor of what may become a multibillion-dollar industry.
+If you’re willing to take on the unique risks that come with FuelCell Energy, the stock represents a high-risk, high-reward opportunity to get in on the ground floor of what is quickly becoming a multibillion-dollar industry.
 Moreover, due to recent declines, there’s a strong argument that the stock is significantly undervalued.
-Not to mention the wide swings in value in the short term make great trading opportunities for the investor with strong technical analysis skills.
+Not to mention the wide swings in valuation in the short term make great trading opportunities for the investor with strong technical analysis skills.

 3. Chevron Corporate (NYSE: CVX)

-As with Exxon, Chevron shows no intention to give up the company’s oil-related energy business.
-However, when it comes to future energy consumption demand, the company is preparing for the world of clean energy in a big way.
+Chevron shows no intention of giving up traditional energy business.
+However, when it comes to future energy consumption demand, it’s preparing for the world of clean energy in a big way.

-So far, Chevron has invested millions of dollars into several key areas of clean energy, including:
+So far, Chevron has invested millions of dollars into several key areas of green energy, including:

 - Biofuels.
-Chevron is an important player in the biofuels game.
-Not only does the company create biofuels from its own feedstocks, but it also partners with several biofuel technology companies, service providers, and producers as it looks to corner this subsector of the energy industry.
-The company even has an agreement with waste disposal company Waste Management to refine the trash it collects to create biofuels to run trash pickup service vehicles, making it so that these trucks are powered by renewable energy.
+Not only does the company create biofuels from its own feedstocks, it also partners with several biofuel technology companies, service providers, and producers as it looks to corner this subsector of the energy space.
+The company even has an agreement with Waste Management to refine the trash it collects into biofuels that run trash pickup service vehicles, making it so that these trucks are powered by renewable energy.

 - Solar.
-Chevron is in the process of evaluating solar technologies at three different sites in California.
-Its research has led to the company signing a 20-year potential term power purchase agreement with SunPower, a leader in solar solutions, to power Chevron’s Lost Hills Oil Field.
+The company is in the process of evaluating solar technologies at three different sites in California.
+Its research has led to the company signing a 20-year potential term power purchase agreement with SunPower, a leader in solar solutions, to power its Lost Hills Oil Field.

 - Wind.
-Chevron’s involvement in wind energy is impressive, to say the least.
+The company’s involvement in wind energy is impressive, to say the least.
 The company commissioned what is now known as the Casper Wind Farm in 2009.
 Today, the 16.5-megawatt facility generates enough power to provide energy to 13,000 homes in the United States.

 - Geothermal.
 Finally, Chevron entered into a joint venture involving a 49-megawatt geothermal facility in California.
 The facility produces enough energy to power about 40,000 homes.

-With the company’s solid foundation as a traditional energy play and its aggressive expansion into the clean energy space, Chevron stock is one worth considering.
+With the company’s solid foundation as a traditional energy play and its aggressive expansion into the renewable energy space, Chevron stock is one worth considering.

 4. NextEra Energy Inc (NYSE: NEE)